Is Cranberry A Fruit Or A Vegetable

 1. Choose Fresh, Frozen, or Dried Cranberries

 Cranberries are available in various forms, each with its own advantages.
-Fresh cranberries are typically available during the fall harvest season and can be stored in the refrigerator for several weeks.
+Also, fresh cranberries are typically available during the fall harvest season and can be stored in the refrigerator for several weeks.
 Frozen cranberries are a convenient option year-round and retain most of their nutritional value.
 Dried cranberries are a good source of fiber and can be added to trail mixes, cereals, and baked goods.

 When choosing cranberries, look for plump, firm berries with a deep red color.
 Avoid berries that are soft, shriveled, or discolored.
 For dried cranberries, check the ingredient list to ensure they are not excessively sweetened with added sugars.